Why the Sauna Is Humanity's Oldest Performance Hack

 Beyond Muscles: Longevity in the Heat

 The benefits go deeper than recovery.
-Long-term sauna users show lower risks of cardiovascular disease, dementia, and even all-cause mortality.
-Why?
-The heart gets stronger with every heat session, like it’s practicing endurance work.
+Long-term sauna users in Finnish cohort studies show lower risks of cardiovascular mortality, dementia, and even all-cause mortality.23 Why?
+The heart gets a heat-stress challenge with every session, like it’s practicing endurance work.
 Blood pressure drops.
 The vascular system becomes more resilient.
-Some researchers even compare regular sauna use to a dose of cardiovascular medicine—only it’s a prescription you’ll actually look forward to taking.
+Some researchers even compare regular sauna use to a dose of passive cardiovascular conditioning—only it’s a prescription you’ll actually look forward to taking.

 Tips to Sweat Smarter